SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/01-Spring-Data.md

 # The Spring Framework

-In programming, everything is related, therefore to truly understand and comprehend the ORM technology we had to go through the stepping stones.
+To gain an understanding of ORM, we went through several steps:

-- First, we understood how we can connect to the database and execute native SQL queries in our code through JDBC
+- We learned how to connect to the database and execute native SQL queries in our code through JDBC

-- Secondly, we got a grasp of what is an ORM and why it is so useful, easing our job of mapping the database tables to java objects
+- Secondly, we saw how ORM frameworks map database tables to Java objects

-- Then we had a closer look at one such ORM, Hibernate, and understood the true nature and behavior of an ORM framework
+- Then, we took a closer look at Hibernate and its behavior in a real-world project

-- Further, we got to know what Hibernate and other ORM engines are based on, Java Persistence Library (JPA) gives us common prototype and functionality to the ORM tools, which gives us abstraction and makes it easier to change from one ORM (JPA provider) to another
+- Further, we learned that Java Persistence Library (JPA) provides abstraction and makes it easier to switch from one ORM (JPA provider) to another

-Now it's time to have a look at another layer in working with the database, **Spring Data**, it's a tool which addresses common difficulties in working with data, making our job easier by providing us with template classes
+**Spring Data** is a tool that addresses common difficulties in working with data, making our job easier by providing us with template classes

 [image assetsSrc="Spring-data-introduction.png" /]

-The first question that may come to mind is "What is **Spring**?", actually **Spring** is a big open-source modular ecosystem developed by **Pivotal Software**.
+**Spring** is an open-source modular ecosystem developed by **Pivotal Software**.

-Every different module provides us with a range of services when used together we can build web applications.
+Every different module provides us with a range of services.

+When used together, they help us build web applications.

 [image assetsSrc="Spring-data-introduction(1).png" /]